Soham-coder/verification-blog/src/posts/blog/Cracked_Interviews.md

 Up Until now I cracked the following interviews which I experienced during my professional journey.
 Each of them were very unique and provided me an enriching knowledgeable experience.

-The companies and the roles I cracked are the Following:-
+The companies and the roles I converted are the following:-

 AMD - Silicon Design Engineer-2
 Qualcomm - Senior Engineer(CPU Verification)